-Management is responsible for the preparation and fair presentation of the financial statements in accordance with IFRS accounting standards and the applicable provisions of Qatar Financial Centre Law No. 7 of 2005, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with IFRS Accounting Standards as issued by IASB and the applicable provisions of Qatar Financial Centre Law No. 7 of 2005, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.